-Explaining the Structural Model of Health Anxiety on the Basis of Metacognitive Beliefs with the Mediating Role of Anxiety Sensitivity in People with Obsessive-Compulsive Symptoms
+Explaining the Structural Model of Health Anxiety Based on Metacognitive Beliefs with the Mediating Role of Anxiety Sensitivity in Individuals with Obsessive–Compulsive Symptoms

 Keywords: